 In a market crowded with sprawling all-inclusive resorts, many in the same budget range, how do you tell one apart from the other?
 The company behind Hard Rock Hotels is hoping one of the world’s best-known brands may be the ticket.
-After a successful transition to Hard Rock Hotel & Casino Punta Cana in the Dominican Republic, the company is making a similar switchover in Cancun, the Riviera Maya, and the Riviera Nayarit near Puerto Vallarta.
+After a successful transition to Hard Rock Hotel & Casino Punta Cana in the Dominican Republic, the company has been making a similar switchover in Cancun, the Riviera Maya, and the Riviera Nayarit near Puerto Vallarta.

-These properties were originally run by Palace Resorts, so I first heard about them at a press conference I attended in Puerto Vallarta at the end of March, having 12 all-inclusive beach resort—some in the same market—has meant the company is sometimes cannibalizing its own sales.
+These properties were originally run by Palace Resorts, so I first heard about them at a press conference I attended in Puerto Vallarta in 2012.
 With so much competition from other resorts and a set of amenities that can be seen as pretty similar across the board, they wanted to shake things up with a different concept.
 Bringing in a well-known international brand name was one way to stand out.
 Eventually Hard Rock Hotels passed 30 properties, however, and started running them all themselves.

-In terms of actual changes beyond the sign out front, expect the remodeled resorts to have flashier rooms, much more live entertainment, and weddings set up by a fashion designer to the stars.
+In terms of actual changes beyond the sign out front, expect the remodeled resorts to have flashier rooms, much more live entertainment, and weddings set up by a fashion designer to the stars when they switch over.
 Expect more emphasis on a younger-skewing club atmosphere and less on the typical cheesy all-inclusive stage shows.
 Naturally the places will be stocked with music memorabilia.

-First to open will be the Cancun Hard Rock, currently known as Cancun Palace.
+First to open was the Cancun Hard Rock, currently known as Cancun Palace.
 (That’s the pool bar below.)
 Then it was followed by Hard Rock Hotel Vallarta in Nuevo Vallarta, just north of the Puerto Vallarta airport.
 You can book a room here.

-Next up will be the ginormous Hard Rock Riviera Maya, combining the current Aventura Cove Palace and Aventura Spa Palace.
-In all there will be more than 1,200 rooms, one part for families, the larger one (with four restaurants and bars) to be adult-only.
+Next up was be the ginormous Hard Rock Riviera Maya, which combined the former Aventura Cove Palace and Aventura Spa Palace.
+In all there are than 1,200 rooms, one part for families, the larger one (with four restaurants and bars) to be adult-only.
 The adult part will also have “a grotto pool that will become a nighttime club experience.”

 Here are a few more consumer-friendly amenities you won’t have to shell out extra for: